Collaboration with Taiwan Ministry of Environment

 Reducing Exposure to Mercury

-To address this, EPA partnered with EPAT, the National Atmospheric Deposition Program, and Taiwan’s National Central University to launch the Asia Pacific Mercury Monitoring Network (APMMN) in 2012.
+To address this, EPA partnered with MOENV, the National Atmospheric Deposition Program, and Taiwan’s National Central University to launch the Asia Pacific Mercury Monitoring Network (APMMN) in 2012.
 APMMN shares information, data, tools, and technologies to expand coordinated mercury monitoring capacity in the Asia-Pacific region; provides training and support to scientists in the region; and develops baseline mercury data useful to regional and global modelers.
 APMMN seeks to systematically monitor wet deposition and atmospheric concentrations of mercury in a consistent, standardized network of stations throughout the region.

 Learn more: